steemit/wallet/docs/AI-driver/04-query-cache.md

 background refresh that **writes the cache but never notifies the caller** (hooks keep rendering the stale value for that mount).
 Implications:

-- `noStore: true` is the only true bypass. **Do not** emulate it with `staleMs:0, maxAgeMs:0` — that still writes already-expired entries into the LRU and evicts live ones (`use-delegations` refetch does this today).
+- `noStore: true` is the only true bypass. **Do not** emulate it with `staleMs:0, maxAgeMs:0` — that still writes already-expired entries into the LRU and evicts live ones (the `use-delegations` refetch shipped that bug before being switched to `noStore`).
 - For "refetch now after an action", the working pattern is `clientCache.invalidate(url)` with the exact URL (see `savings-withdraw-history.tsx`), optionally combined with the wallet refresh nonce (see 06).